-Crock Pot Mojo Pork with Cuban-Style Black Beans is one of my favorite crock pot recipes to date!
+Crock Pot Mojo Pork with Cuban-Style Black Beans is one of my very favorite crock pot recipes OF ALL TIME.

-Besides the fresh and light flavor of the Mojo Pork, I’m also loving the recipe because it’s got a long cooking time – 8-10 hours renders the pork juicy and buttery.
+Besides the fresh and light flavor of the Mojo Pork, I also love that it’s a long-cooking crock pot recipe.
+Slow cooking the pork for 8-10 hours on low renders it unbelievably buttery, and juicy.
 Three cheers for a dinner that cooks itself while you’re at work!

 Watch How to Make It